 An arrest usually can lead to the mandatory suspension of your rights to drive a motor vehicle, if you do not retain a qualified DUI lawyer near you or don’t know how to protect yourself and your rights at your hearing.
-This suspension-time can be for a period of several months to 1-3 years on the nationwide average, depending upon your prior arrest history.
+We can provide you options that can save your license at this hearing, before you spend money hiring a lawyer.
+It is important that every driver understands what will happen to their license under the new laws, since this suspension-time can be for a period of several months to 1-3 years on the nationwide average, depending upon your prior arrest history.

 - Issues Surrounding A License Suspension